-(AP) Jordan Zimmermann became the National League's first eight-game winner, and the Washington Nationals followed a calamitous road trip with a winning start to a homestand, beating the Philadelphia Phillies 5-2 on Friday night.
+WASHINGTON — Jordan Zimmermann became the National League’s first eight-game winner, and the Washington Nationals followed a calamitous road trip with a winning start to a homestand, beating the Philadelphia Phillies.

-As it turned out, the Nationals scored their most runs in a week, and they got four or more in the same inning for the first time almost a month.
-Steve Lombardozzi, playing second while Danny Espinosa recovers from a broken wrist, had three hits, including a two-out, two-run double that capped the rally in the four-run fifth.
+As it turned out, the Nationals scored their most runs in a week, and they got four or more in the same inning for the first time in almost a month.